RenadAlmaghthawi/NLP_project_Amazon/README.md

 1. **Review Classification**: Classifying reviews into predefined categories using a `DistilBERT` model.
 2. **Product Category Clustering**: Grouping product categories into broader categories using the `K-means` algorithm and `DistilBERT` embeddings to extract key features.
-3. **Recommendation Summaries Generation**: Generating recommendation summaries based on sentiment analysis of reviews, highlighting both positive and negative aspects.
+3. **Recommendation Summaries Generation**: Generating recommendation summaries by `gpt-3.5-turbo` based on sentiment analysis of reviews, highlighting both positive and negative aspects.

 ## File Descriptions 📂